 If you are still learning disc golf, it is normal for you to hear terminologies that are so unique to the sport.
-These are terms that you probably never heard before but are something that you need to be familiarized with since it is essential to disc golfers like you.
+You probably haven’t heard these terms before, but you need to familiarize yourself with them because they are essential to disc golfers like you.
 Two of these words are hyzer vs. anhyzer, two terminologies that are important for you to learn if you want to improve your throwing skills and technique.

 But what is actually the meaning of hyzer and anhyzer and their importance to disc golf?
 What is the difference between these two related disc golf terms?
 The answer to these questions and other related information related to these two terminologies will be dealt with in this article.
 We will discuss the importance of hyzer and anhyzer in relation to the throwing technique of every disc golfer.

 The hyzer and anhyzer are two types of release angles when you throw a disc in the game.
 The difference between hyzer and anhyzer is how the disc is released in an angle by the disc golf player.
 The hyzer throw happens when the top of the disc is facing away from the thrower.
 The opposite is anhyzer, where the top of the disc will face the thrower upon release.
 Always remember that hyzer and anhyzer are all about the release angle of the disc when the player throws it on the field.

 There have been many misconceptions where players associated hyzer and anhyzer with how the discs fly after leaving the thrower’s hand.
 Certainly, throwing with a hyzer or anhyzer angle will cause the discs to fly in specific ways.
 However, other factors, like the type of discs and the wind, also influence these flight characteristics.
 So, always remember that hyzer or anhyzer is all about the angle of your release when throwing a disc and nothing else.